kool-engine/kool/README.md

 A simple OpenGL based graphics engine that works on Desktop Java, Android and in browsers with Javascript / WebGL.

-Android version currently doesn't compile in IntelliJ (only in Android-Studio due to some gradle-plugin incompatibilities) and therefore remains in a separate branch for now.
+Android version is now merged into main branch, but in IntelliJ the kotlin-platform-android plugin still behaves a bit odd (IntelliJ 2018.1 EAP).
+Android build can be disabled by removing the two android modules from settings.gradle...

 For now this is just an experiment.
 However, if you are curious you can checkout the [javascript demo](https://fabmax.github.io/kool/kool-js/?demo=modelDemo).